susam/gitpr/README.md

     git remote add upstream https://GITHUB/UPSTREAM-OWNER/REPO.git
     git remote -v

-The remote named `upstream` points to the upstream repository.
-The remote named `origin` points to your fork.
+Now the remote named `upstream` points to the upstream repository and the remote named `origin` points to your fork.

 In the fork and pull request workflow, a contributor must never push commits to `upstream`.
 A contributor must only push commits to `origin`.